RadleighSmith/fit-tribe-frontend/README.md

 For comprehensive details on all manual testing and validation procedures, please refer to the [TESTING.md](TESTING.md) file.

 ## Bugs & Fixes

+### Bug Report 1

+#### Issue
+The BlogComment component in the application is generating a warning due to the usage of a non-boolean attribute alignleft in the Dropdown component.
+This warning indicates that the attribute alignleft is not recognized as a valid attribute, causing the application to log a warning message.

+#### Cause
+The root cause of this issue is the incorrect usage of the alignleft attribute within the Dropdown component.
+The Dropdown component does not support alignleft as a valid attribute.
+Instead, the appropriate attribute to use for aligning the dropdown menu is align, with a value of "right".
+This discrepancy causes the warning message: Warning: Received true for a non-boolean attribute alignleft.

+#### Fix
+To resolve this issue, the alignleft attribute in the Dropdown component should be replaced with the correct attribute align="right".
+This change ensures that the dropdown menu is aligned correctly without generating any warnings.
+By using the correct attribute, the Dropdown component behaves as expected, and the warning message is eliminated from the console.
+This fix ensures that the application adheres to the correct usage of attributes within React components, improving the overall code quality and user experience.

+---

+### Bug Report 2

+#### Issue
+Long unbroken words or long comments cause side-scrolling in the comments section, disrupting the user experience by requiring horizontal scrolling to read the content.

+#### Cause
+When a comment consists of a single long word without any space, it does not automatically wrap to the next line.
+This behaviour leads to side-scrolling as the content overflows the container.

+#### Fix
+Implement CSS properties to ensure long words break correctly within their container.
+The necessary CSS properties are:
+- `word-wrap: break-word;`
+- `overflow-wrap: break-word;`
+- `white-space: pre-wrap;`
+- `word-break: break-word;`

+#### Result
+Long unbroken words in comments will now wrap correctly within their container, preventing side-scrolling and improving the overall user experience by ensuring comments remain fully readable without horizontal scrolling.

+---

+### Bug Report 3

+#### Issue
+The issue occurs because the react-dropzone component is being used with invalid MIME types, leading to warnings about skipped files and invalid file extensions.

+#### Cause
+The warnings are caused by the useDropzone hook being configured with incorrect MIME types or invalid file extensions.
+The MIME types specified do not match valid types recognized by the browser, resulting in files being skipped or rejected.

+#### Fix
+To resolve this issue, we need to ensure that the useDropzone hook is configured with correct and valid MIME types.
+The following code shows how to properly configure the useDropzone hook to accept only valid JPEG and PNG files.

+---

+### Bug Report 4

+#### Issue
+Users receive a warning message: `validateDOMNesting(...): <div> cannot appear as a descendant of <p>` when rendering the BlogCard component.

+#### Cause
+The BlogCard component renders content using the `dangerouslySetInnerHTML` method, which can insert various HTML elements, including `<div>`, inside a `<p>` tag.
+This results in an invalid HTML structure, causing the warning message.

+#### Fix
+To resolve this issue, the BlogCard component needs to be updated so that the content rendered by `dangerouslySetInnerHTML` is placed inside a `<div>` rather than a `<p>` tag.
+This ensures that any HTML elements inserted do not violate HTML nesting rules.
+Additionally, the "Read More" link should be placed outside of the `dangerouslySetInnerHTML` container to prevent any structural issues and ensure proper formatting.

+#### Implementation
+You should ensure that the `sanitizedContent` is wrapped in a `<div>` element instead of a `<p>`, and the "Read More" link should be appended outside this container to maintain a valid and readable HTML structure.
+By implementing these changes, the HTML will be properly structured, and the warning message will be resolved, ensuring that the BlogCard component renders correctly without nesting issues.

+---

+### Bug Report 5

+#### Issue
+Users were not seeing an error message on the profile page when trying to access a profile that does not exist.
+Instead, they were only seeing the error in the console.

+#### Cause
+The original implementation of the ProfileContext and ProfilePage components did not handle 404 errors properly.
+The error message was logged to the console but not displayed to the user.
+There was no mechanism to set a notFound state, which would allow the ProfilePage to display a specific message when a profile is not found.

+#### Fix
+The ProfileContext was updated to include a notFound state.
+The `fetchProfileData` function now sets this state to true if a 404 error is encountered.
+The ProfilePage component was updated to check the notFound state and display an appropriate error message to the user if the profile is not found.

+---

+### Bug Report 6

+#### Issue
+When running the application in React's StrictMode, the warning "findDOMNode is deprecated in StrictMode" is encountered.
+This issue arises from the OverlayTrigger component used within the BlogCard component.

+#### Cause
+The findDOMNode method is deprecated in React's StrictMode because it can lead to unexpected behaviors and conflicts with future versions of React.
+The OverlayTrigger component from React Bootstrap internally uses findDOMNode, leading to this warning.

+#### Fix
+To resolve this issue, replace the OverlayTrigger component with the Overlay component, which allows for direct references to the DOM elements.
+This approach avoids the use of findDOMNode and aligns with React's recommendations for future compatibility.

+---

+### Bug Report 7

+#### Issue
+When a group is edited, all users are removed from the group membership.

+#### Cause
+The GroupSerializer includes a members field that is updated during group edits.
+Since the frontend does not provide a new list of members during the update, the members field gets reset, effectively removing all members from the group.

+#### Fix
+Modify the GroupSerializer to ensure that the members field is not processed during updates.
+Instead, only handle the members field during creation and leave it unchanged during updates.
+This will prevent the unintentional removal of group members when a group is edited.

+---

+### Bug Report 8

+#### Issue
+The "like" and "unlike" functionality on the blogs page was not working correctly.
+Users were unable to like or unlike blog posts from the blogs page, despite the same functionality working correctly on the homepage.
+An error message indicated that the setBlogs function was not a function.

+#### Cause
+The root cause of the issue was that the setBlogs function was not being passed as a prop to the BlogCard component when it was used on the blogs page.
+This omission caused the component to fail when trying to call setBlogs during the like or unlike operations.
+The BlogCard component relies on this function to update the state of the blogs, and without it, the component could not perform the necessary state updates.

+#### Fix
+The solution involved modifying the BlogsPage component to ensure that the setBlogs function is passed to the BlogCard component as a prop.
+By including setBlogs in the props, we ensure that the BlogCard component has access to the state update function it needs to handle likes and unlikes.
+This change aligns the implementation with the homepage, where setBlogs was already being passed correctly.

 ## Cloning this Repository